 We are looking to invest in Fintech, Edu Tech, Digital Health, Logistics, Ad Tech and various other digital sectors

 The Digital Innovation Fund is focused on providing venture capital for Sri Lankan based digital start-ups.

 Backed by Dialog Axiata PLC, Sri Lanka’s largest telco and managed by BOV Capital, a Sri Lankan venture capital fund.
 Learn more about us.

 Srinivas serves as Chief Portfolio Officer at Axiata Digital where he runs all M&A, portfolio operations and investments for Axiata portfolio of companies in digital advertising, digital financial services and platforms.
 He also serves on investment committee for Axiata Digital Innovation Funds in the region.
 Before joining Axiata, Srinivas was a Founding Director of PayZazz in 2011, and also previously served in senior roles at ARM in the UK and Motorola in China.

 Non Executive Chairman

-Rajan Anandan is an active investor in early stage technology companies in India and US.
-Rajan brings a deep understanding of technology, a track record of investing in many sectors across technology, firsthand experience working closely with founding teams of start-ups and leading and growing several large technology businesses in US and India.
+Rajan Anandan is an active investor in early stage technology companies in India, Sri Lanka and the US.
+Rajan brings a deep understanding of technology, a track record of investing in many sectors across technology, first hand experience working closely with founding teams of startups and leading and growing several large technology businesses in US and India.

 Dialog Axiata PLC